SAP-samples/manage-apis-codejam/exercises/05-testing-api/README.md

 ## Summary

-Now that we are familiar with the API Test Console, we were able to modify our request and successfully tested our API, let's proceed to publish it so that other developers within our organization can discover it in the API Business Hub Enterprise.
+In this exercise, we got familiar with the API Test Console.
+We were also able to modify our request, by including HTTP headers and query parameters, and successfully tested our API.
+Let's proceed to publish it so that other developers within our organization can discover it in the API Business Hub Enterprise.

 ## Further reading